wix-incubator/pro-gallery-layouter/README.md

 ## `Layouter`

-Use it for creating responsive layouts or for rendering only visible items.
+Use it to create responsive layouts and/or for rendering only visible items.
 Check out [responsive example](/examples/responsive.js)

 ### `constructor`